 The collaborative implementation and monitoring approach followed by the Programme resulted in various key changes during the implementation period to adapt Programme activities to the development context at the time.
 Of these, the key changes include adding a Minister’s Forum to the Programme ’s governance structure, replacing the CPP Consortium with the Sustainable Development Advisory Council (SDAC), modifying contractual arrangements with NGOs, adding new ministries to the existing government stakeholders, reduction in the number of pilot sites, initiating Programme Implementer’s Forum’s Meetings, and outsourcing various key functions such as the Capacity building strategy and the implementation of the Summer Landcare Programme .

 Initially, the Programme faced slow ineffective participation in the Programme Management Committee (MC).
-To ensure stronger Ministerial buy in, a Minister’s Forum (MF) was initiated with participation from Ministers of the respective partner ministries.
+To ensure stronger Ministerial buy-in, a Minister’s Forum (MF) was initiated with participation from Ministers of the respective partner ministries.
 This change led to improved commitment from the ministries and resulted in more active contribution to the Programme activities by the various structures.

 Moreover, upon the recommendation of the Mid-Term Evaluation (MTE), another change to the Programme ’s governance structure was to replace the CPP Consortium in its original design with the SDAC, an advisory body placed under the Directorate of Environmental Affairs (DEA) in the MET.

-Also, realizing the role of various Government. ministries in ISLM, three new ministries were added to the stakeholder ministries over the course of the Programme ’s implementation.
+Also, realizing the role of various Government ministries in ISLM, three new ministries were added to the stakeholder ministries over the course of the Programme ’s implementation.
 These include Ministry of Gender Equality and Child Welfare (MGECW), Ministry of Fisheries and Marine Resources (MFMR), and the Ministry of Finance (MOF).

 Another key change has been the modification of contractual modalities for implementing partner NGOs.
 Initially, participating NGOs were sub-contracted by the NNF.
 However, after receiving feedback from the MTE mission, the partner NGOs, including NNF, were directly contracted by the Ministry of Environment and Tourism as executing agency starting 2011.
 This change was made to reduce administrative delays and to facilitate direct coordination with the implementing partners.
 Also, the Programme started holding Programme Implementer’s Forums since May 2011 to improve exchange and coordination between IPs and 4 forums have been held since then.